Real-Time Execution of Action Chunking Flow Policies: Experiments

 {\parskip=0pt \begin{itemize}[nosep,leftmargin=1.5em,partopsep=0pt] \item \textit{Light candle (5 steps, 40s cutoff).} Pick up a match and matchbox, strike the match, use it to light a candle, and drop it in a bowl. \item \textit{Plug ethernet (6 steps, 120s cutoff).} Pick up the end of an ethernet cable, reorient it, plug it into a server rack, and repeat the process for the other end. \item \textit{Make bed, mobile (3 steps, 200s cutoff).} Move the corner of a blanket and 2 pillows from the foot to the head of a bed. \item \textit{Shirt folding (1 step, 300s cutoff).} Fold a shirt from a flattened position. \item \textit{Batch folding (4 steps, 300s cutoff).} Take a varied, crumpled clothing item out of a bin, flatten it, fold it, then place it neatly on a pile. \item \textit{Dishes in sink, mobile (8 steps, 300s cutoff).} Move 4 varied items from a counter into a sink. \end{itemize}

 }

-See Figure~\ref{fig:tasks} for images of tasks, and the blog post for videos.
+See the accompanying blog post for videos of each task.
 We evaluate each task and method for 10 trials for a total of 480 episodes, adding up to 28 hours of pure robot execution time.
 We also post-hoc annotate the score for each episode and the timestamp at which each step is achieved.

 \textbf{Baselines.} We compare to the following baselines: \begin{itemize}[nosep,topsep=-0.5em,leftmargin=1.5em] \item \textit{Synchronous.} This corresponds to the default inference strategy in prior work \citep{black2024pi,intelligence2025pi,kim2025fine,pertsch2025fast}, which executes $s = 25$ actions and then pauses while the new chunk is generated. \item \textit{TE, sparse.} This is similar to \textit{naive async} in our simulated results; it executes $s = 25$ actions at a time while computing the next chunk in parallel.
 We found it significantly reduced jerkiness to also apply TE, even though only the first $H - s - 2d$ executed steps of each chunk have overlapping actions to ensemble. \item \textit{TE, dense.} This strategy is the closest to the original TE in \citet{zhao2023learning}.
-We run inference as often as possible by setting $s_\text{min} = 1$ in Algorithm~\ref{alg:main}, meaning $s = d$ for every chunk.
+We run inference as often as possible, resulting in $s = d$ for every chunk.
 This results in there always being at least 2 overlapping action chunks to ensemble, and often more. \end{itemize} We do not compare to BID \citep{liu2024bidirectional} in the real world, as we found in simulation that it underperforms \MS{} while using significantly more compute---when applied to \PiZeroFive with a batch size of 16, BID has 2.3 times the latency of our method (see \ref{app:latency_measurements} for latency measurements).